cbruenger/Array-Sorting-Algorithms/README.md

 	4-	Then all of the algorithms will run and the information will be printed to the console.
-The information includes the name of the sorting algorithm, the duration in microseconds that the algorithm took to run, and the result of the sorted array.
+The information includes the name of the sorting algorithm, the duration in nanoseconds that the algorithm took to run, and the result of the sorted array.

 	5-	Choose to exit the program, or select another data type and run the